 Repeats with no changes to text

-The Turkish Statistical Institute will release the GDP data for the second quarter at 0700 GMT on Aug 31.
+The Turkish Statistical Institute will release August inflation at 0700 GMT on Sept.
+4.

-(Reporting by Ezgi Erkoyun; Writing by Ece Toksabay; Editing by Jonathan Spicer)
+(Reporting by Ezgi Erkoyun Writing by Ali Kucukgocmen Editing by Peter Graff)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.